Hard hats 101: everything you need to know

 The material of a hard hat determines its durability, weight, and resistance to chemicals or extreme temperatures.
 Understanding these differences helps ensure the right choice for specific work environments.

-Now that we’ve covered the materials that make hard hats suitable for different conditions, it's essential to learn more about the different types and classifications of hard hats.
+Now that we've covered the materials that make hard hats suitable for different conditions, it's essential to learn more about the different types and classes of hard hats.

 Type I vs. Type II hard hats

-Type II: These offer lateral impact protection, shielding against impacts from the side, front, or rear.
-Type II helmets are ideal for utility work, industrial maintenance, and oil & gas operations.
+- Type II: these offer lateral impact protection, shielding against impacts from the side, front, or rear.
+Type II helmets are ideal for utility work, industrial maintenance, and oil and gas operations.

-Choosing the correct hard hat type and electrical classification is critical in ensuring workers are fully protected based on their industry's specific hazards and job requirements.
+Choosing the correct hard hat type and electrical class is critical in ensuring workers are fully protected based on their industry's specific hazards and job requirements.

 Different styles of hard hats